-Bachelor of Arts in Criminal Justice, Bachelor of Arts in Management and Bachelor of Arts in Organizational Leadership, Bachelor of Business Administration in Accounting (SGAPE hybrid off campus) Cumulative GPA 2.000/4.000 from any college-level coursework; 22 years of age or older; and two years of work experience.
-May require 36 transferable semester credit hours, including identified Basic Skills and prerequisite courses, before enrolling in the major learning team.
-Bachelor of Business Administration in Accounting, Bachelor of Business Administration in Business Analytics, and Bachelor of Business Administration in Finance (Lisle accelerated on-campus) Minimum 60 transferable semester credit hours which must include College Algebra or Finite Math, Managerial Accounting, Financial Accounting, and for Finance majors, Microeconomics and Macroeconomics, Cumulative GPA 2.000/4.000 from any college- level coursework; 22 years of age or older; and two years of work experience.
+Bachelor of Arts in Criminal Justice, Bachelor of Arts in Management and Bachelor of Arts in Organizational Leadership, Bachelor of Business Administration in Accounting (SGAPE hybrid off campus) Cumulative GPA 2.000/4.000 from any college-level coursework and two years of work experience.
+May require identified Basic Skills and prerequisite courses, before enrolling in the major (cohort courses).
+Bachelor of Business Administration in Accounting, Bachelor of Business Administration in Business Analytics, and Bachelor of Business Administration in Finance (Lisle accelerated on-campus) May require identified Basic Skills and prerequisite courses in College Algebra or Finite Math, Managerial Accounting, Financial Accounting, and for Finance majors, Microeconomics and Macroeconomics, Cumulative GPA 2.000/4.000 from any college- level coursework and two years of work experience.
 Bachelor of Science in Nursing All BSN students enter as 3+1 students with 83 designated semester credit hours; cumulative GPA 2.500/4.000 from any college-level coursework; a current, unencumbered Illinois registered nurse (RN) license, and letter of recommendation from a supervisor.